Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 • Type: Rock/Dark

-• Role: Tanky Dark attacker
+• Role: Tanky Dark-type damage dealer

 • Much bulkier than Ghost Megas